paulwexler/opinions/on_coding/README.md

   Appropriate classes will emerge from this analysis.
   Each class will define an object and implement the operations on it.
-  It will provide a layer of abstaction so operations can be referenced by name
+  It will provide a layer of abstraction so operations can be referenced by name
   (perhaps qualified with arguments), and knowledge of the details is not required.